 Same Day Access

-Starting March 19, we will move from Same Day Access to scheduled intake appointments.
+We have moved from Same Day Access to scheduled intake appointments.
 Instead of showing up at a clinic, we ask that you call ahead to schedule an intake appointment.

 Please call your clinic to set up an intake:

 - Spotsylvania, 540-582-3980

 Our Board of Directors and committee meetings will be held at our River Club building for the near future, as the larger space allows for social distancing.

 Day support programs are slowly reopening.
 You should be contacted by your case manager/support coordinator or by someone at the program.